If you’re a peanut lover, you will love this tofu with peanut sauce. Even if you are not a tofu lover.

 My husband scrunched up his face – not in a good way – when I told him I was trying something with tofu.
-Until he tried the tofu with peanut sauce appetizer I made.
+Until he tried this tofu with peanut sauce appetizer.
 “This should go on your blog.
 What is it?”
 He seemed to not realize (or forget?) the tofu thing.
 My guests the next night loved it too.

-To flavor the tofu, I used my own super easy go-to peanut sauce which I’ve used many times before in our recipes for rice stir fry, dumplings, etc. But feel free to use your favorite.
-I’m always surprised to hear people ask “you made your own peanut sauce?”
-Little do they know it takes about 3 minutes and just a few ingredients.
+I’m always surprised to hear people ask “you made a homemade peanut sauce?”
+Little do they know it takes about 2 minutes with just a few ingredients.

-While there are a few tricks to cooking tofu, it’s pretty easy.
+While there are a few tricks to cooking peanut butter tofu, it’s pretty easy and uses simple ingredients.
 I’ll definitely be doing more of it.

 Tips for How To Cook Firm Tofu

-- Type of tofu to buy: For baking, frying or grilling, use an extra firm or firm block of tofu.
+For baking, frying or grilling, use a block of extra-firm tofu or firm tofu.
 Most come in 14-16 ounce packages, packed in water.
 Here’s a great article by Kitchn on types of tofu for different uses.

 Tailor To Your Taste